mohitrajput987/FirebaseChat/README.md

 # FirebaseChat
 The repository contains all the major functionalities of Firebase in Android.
+The intention is to develop a good chat application using firebase.

 ## What you can learn from project
-Project contains following items/functionalities-
+Project contains following items/functionalities for now-
 ```
 1. Firebase initial setup
 2. Firebase user registration with email & password